 Every time you do something, your circle of knowledge is changing its shape and size.

 Remember that book that you wanted to read but you have never got to finish it because you thought it was boring?
-Well, it means all the information you found there was already in your circle of knowledge and you didn’t have the patience to discover if there is something in that book out of your circle of knowledge.
+It means all the information you found there, up to the point where you stopped reading, was already in your circle of knowledge and you didn’t have the patience to discover if there is something in that book out of your circle of knowledge.

 Remember that conversation with a good friend that you kept interrupting?
 You did it because you had the feeling that what your friend was going to say was too fucking obvious and you didn’t need more information.

-If you have the patience, your circle of knowledge will expand
+If you have patience, your circle of knowledge will expand

 The more patient you are, the more your circle of knowledge will expand.
 The more your circle of knowledge will expand, the more you will discover.
 The more you will discover, the better your life will become.